As a condition of admission, students are required to:

 Risk Acknowledgement and Consent

-In the course of their studies, students may participate in activities (whether local or overseas) organised or endorsed by the University as part of their course of study or as part of co-curricular activities or courses offered by the University.
+In the course of their studies, students may participate in activities (whether local or overseas) organised or endorsed by the University as part of their programme or as part of co-curricular activities or courses offered by the University.
 Students may also be accommodated in the University's hostels or may use the University's sports, recreation and other facilities.
 All students are required to agree to the terms prescribed by the University in connection with such participation and use.

 Authorisation of Medical Procedures